 - Submission requires a one-page (minimum) description of the student’s civic engagement, literary accomplishments, academic or other achievements, along with any documentation of the student’s work, such as publications and/or links to their poetry and/or performances.

 Submissions for the first three categories will be evaluated on the following criteria:

-- Artistic interpretation
+- Artistic interpretation of themes

 - Ability to provoke and inspire change